Diniboy1123/manifesto/README.md

 ## Why?
 Why was this built?

 I like to follow local sports events and my local TV station uses Smooth Streaming to deliver the content.
-As long as I had an LG TV, I had no issues accessing the content I am paying for (as they have an official app there), but when I switched to an Android TV I was left with no option to watch the content I am paying for.
+As long as I had an LG TV, I had no issues accessing the content (as they have an official app there), but when I switched to an Android TV I was left with no option to watch the content I pay for.

 My new Android TV supports PlayReady DRM, which is exactly what the content is protected with, but there is no smooth streaming support there and while Kodi's [inputstream.adaptive](https://github.com/xbmc/inputstream.adaptive) has some degree of support for Smooth Streaming, it is not perfect and won't work with the provider's manifests.